 The production of Viral Vectors needs to be planned at an early stage, and the process has to be scalable from the laboratory scale to the production scale in order to support clinical and commercial plans.
-Any changes in processes during the clinical trial phases are known to be time consuming and expensive.
+Any changes in processes during the clinical trial phases are known to be time-consuming and expensive.
 A CDMO can design a production road map and thus help you in avoiding stumbling blocks.

-Overall, up-scaling should be a carefully designed and well-documented process.
+Overall, upscaling should be a carefully designed and well-documented process.
 The factors that determine the production capacity are the size of the population that your Viral Vector product is targeted at and the dose.
 For systemic gene therapy, substantially larger volumes may be needed as compared to e.g. cell-based CAR-T therapy .
 When the processes and instruments used in process development correspond to those used in production, up-scaling will be straightforward.
-At the Biovian Viral Vector manufacturing facility high volumes can be reached e.g. through up-scaling the suspension cell culture from Xcellerex™ XDR-10 to XDR-200, i.e. from a 10-L to a 200-L single-use bioreactor.
+At the Biovian Viral Vector manufacturing facility, high volumes can be reached e.g. through up-scaling the suspension cell culture from Xcellerex™ XDR-10 to XDR-200, i.e. from a 10-L to a 200-L single-use bioreactor.
 With adherent cell cultures the disposable fixed-bed bioreactors such as iCELLis® Nano can be scaled up to a similar bigger system.

 Downstream processing of Viral Vectors has been a long-standing issue within the industry due to the poor scalability of ultracentrifugation.
-Our process development services (see more in chapter 3) help to move away from capacity limited ultracentrifugation methods by replacing them with scalable chromatographic purification.
+Our process development services (see more in chapter 3) help to move away from capacity-limited ultracentrifugation methods by replacing them with scalable chromatographic purification.
 At our manufacturing site, the laboratory-scale chromatographic purification will be scaled up to the fully automated Äkta Ready when moving into GMP production scale.
 Liquid chromatography is often combined with Tangential Flow Filtration.
 Here we have an automated ÄKTA™ readyflux single-use TFF system for GMP manufacturing.
 Production-planning expertise together with state-of-the art-instruments makes for a winning combination.

 3. Process development

 The importance of precise analytics cannot be overemphasized.
 In fact, analysis for the demonstration of identity, purity and strength are part of the European regulatory requirements for clinical trials .
 Overall, precise analytical methods are needed for raw material testing, in-process control and for the demonstration of the quality of the Viral Vector batch before it can be certified by a Qualified Person and shipped for clinical trial use or sale.
-With proper analytical methods in place, process understanding increases, and your Viral Vector product will be well characterized.
+With proper analytical methods, process understanding increases, and your Viral Vector product will be well characterized.
 When working with a CDMO, whose process analytics are integrated with process development, the program will be straightforward.
 As a premium One-Stop-Shop CDMO we can provide you with comprehensive analytical services during all Drug Substance and Drug Product development projects.

 To summarize, an experienced Viral Vector CDMO can offer you valuable guidance when your project takes the critical steps from the laboratory bench to the clinic.
-Biovian, with far over a decade of experience from turning ideas into manufacturable products, can help you in making good technical decisions at the right time of the project.
+Biovian, with far over a decade of experience in turning ideas into manufacturable products, can help you in making good technical decisions at the right time for the project.
 We provide a One-Stop-Shop concept for Viral Vector production which gives you access to GMP-grade plasmid DNA, process development know-how, production up-scaling and advanced analytics – plus many other services, not listed here.
-This way we can help to accelerate your clinical development project towards a commercial product.
+This way we can help to accelerate your clinical development project toward a commercial product.
 To make the most of a CDMO relationship, choose the one with a One-Stop-Shop concept.

 - FDA, “FDA approves innovative gene therapy to treat pediatric patients with spinal muscular atrophy, a rare disease and leading genetic cause of infant mortality,” 24 May 2019.
 [Online].
 Available: https://www.fda.gov/news-events/press-announcements/fda-approves-innovative-gene-therapy-treat-pediatric-patients-spinal-muscular-atrophy-rare-disease.